Search

 Best of Awake in the World: Stabilizing Ourselves In The Digital Age

-In this Best of Awake in the world episode, a public lecture about the effect of phones, the internet, and digital media on our minds and relationships.
-Michael offers very practical tools for managing our minds in an era of
+A public lecture about the effect of phones, the internet, and digital media on our minds and relationships.
+Michael offers very practical tools for managing our minds in an era of information overload.

 Best of Awake in the World: I Saw You Fall, So I Helped (Portland)

-In this Best of Awake in the world episode, Michael explores what it truly means to live a life of deep care and openness—how it’s not about needing a title or a badge, but about the genuine commitment to serve
+Michael explores what it truly means to live a life of deep care and openness—how it’s not about needing a title or a badge, but about the genuine commitment to serve others.
+He reflects on the Bodhisattva spirit, the vow

 Best of Awake in the World: Moment To Moment Non-Stop Flow